AAFC-Bioinfo-AAC/pork-vision/.github/PULL_REQUEST_TEMPLATE.md

 ## Description
 Summarize the changes made in this pull request and the motivation behind them.
-(E.g "Added support for paired-end reads in the alignment step by modifying `alignment_tool.py` to accept two input files.")

 ---